 How the Toilet Rebate Program Works

-- Once the toilets are replaced, we need a copy of the receipt or invoice and verification of installation.
+Once the toilets are replaced, we need a copy of the receipt or invoice and a photo of the entire toilet installed.